Lighting for Industrial Hazardous

 Is Brightness the Only Important Factor in Lighting for Industrial Hazardous Locations?

-If this is your first time thinking about lighting for industrial hazardous locations, it's natural for your mind to go right to the issue of brightness.
-However, in most cases, the overall light level is just one of several very important considerations.
-In fact, in some instances, it's possible for the lights to be too bright.
-Here at All About Lighting, we understand that lighting for industrial hazardous locations is a task that requires much skill and knowledge.
+If this is your first time thinking about lighting for hazardous industrial locations, it's natural for your mind to go right to the issue of brightness.
+However, in most cases, the overall light level is just one of several essential considerations.
+In fact, in some instances, the lights can be too bright.
+Here at All About Lighting, we understand that lighting for hazardous industrial locations is a task that requires much skill and knowledge.

-Depending on the materials in question, the lighting may also need to be in one or more unusual colors.
-Some materials require deep red lighting that simulates darkness, while others need the lights to have a cool physical temperature to help avoid overheating.
+Depending on the materials in question, the lighting may also need to be in one or more unusual colours.
+Some fabrics require deep red lighting that simulates darkness, while others need the lights to have a perfect physical temperature to help avoid overheating.
 Still, others will be more stable if kept warmer.

-As you can see, lighting for industrial hazardous locations requires more than just installing some super-bright floodlights.
-Instead, lighting controls need to be implemented to ensure that the illumination, and even the physical temperature, is always just right.
+As you can see, lighting for hazardous industrial locations requires more than just installing some super-bright floodlights.
+Instead, lighting controls need to be implemented to ensure that the illumination, and even the physical temperature, is always just proper.

 Rely on All About Lighting to design and manage your lighting system.
 We can not only provide luminaires and lamps but also unique lighting controls to ensure that everything operates in a precise way.